TORONTO, Nov. 1 /CNW/ - The Health Professions Regulatory Advisory

-Council (HPRAC), an arm's-length agency of the Ontario government, will hold
+Council (HPRAC), an arm's-length agency of the Ontario government, is holding

-public consultations on proposed regulatory changes to the Extended Class
+public consultations on proposed regulatory changes for Nurse Practitioners in

 In June 2007, Health and Long-Term Care Minister, the Honourable George

 Smitherman, asked HPRAC to undertake a review of the scope of practice and